Wednesday, 19 August 2020

 I found the little wall he had a sit down on after interviewing that doctor.
 It's even littler now.

 The Churchill Estate still seemed to be working nicely.
-The Mighty Fin used to rehearse musicals here in the hall on the corner, but I'd never ventured beyond these bollards before.
+The Mighty Fin used to rehearse musicals here in the hall on the corner, but I'd never before ventured beyond these bollards.

 I discovered today that the term Brutalism comes from the French term for concrete: Bréton brut, and so has absolutely nothing to do with brutality, which makes sense to me, but is unfortunate.
 This sign says "Caution: Bees".

-These estates' biggest mistake is probably just believing that the earth beneath them would stay still, which is why the cracks appear and the paving stones go wobbly.
-But it's naivety rather than neglect, and I think the opposite of brutal.
+These estates' biggest mistake was probably just believing the earth beneath them would stay still, which is why the cracks appear, and the paving stones go wobbly.
+But it's naivety rather than neglect and, I think, the opposite of brutal.

 And it was a nice day for it.
-But I need a sit down now.
+But now I need a sit down.

 No comments: